 There can be no substitute for broad, authentic engagement of the college's constituent groups, first in informational and case-making discussions about guided pathways, and then in sessions wherein the work of designing and implementing pathways actually gets done.
 Good intentions notwithstanding, effective engagement does not happen by itself, but must be intentional and systematic.
 Further, engagement is not an event, but a continuing and multi-faceted process, and the topical focus will evolve as the work proceeds.
-Dismantling siloes within the college to promote cross-functional teams in problem solving is optimal as it focuses on the student experience rather than the organizational structure of the college.
 The pathways coach can provide valuable assistance in prompting development and frequent updating of an explicit engagement plan.